NourAbukeshek/pdsnd_github/README.md

 bikeshare project

 ### Description
-data analysis in 3 states of US regarding bikes
+data analysis in 3 states of US regarding bikes (it includes the start station and end station of each bike)
 ### Files used
 chicago, washington and new_york_city
 ### Credits
 Udacity.
 ### Created by
 Nour